slub/kitodo-production-docker/kitodo/README.md

 ## Usage

+There are the following two options of usage.

 ### Single compose project

-Build image before and start the container of image.
+If only one project instance is needed or repository is used as submodule in other projects.

 ```
-docker-compose up -d --build
+docker-compose up -d --build # Build image before and start the container of image.
 ```

-Stops the container.

 ```
-docker-compose stop
+docker-compose stop # Stops the container.
 ```

-Stops and remove the container.

 ```
-docker-compose down
+docker-compose down # Stops and remove the container.
 ```

 ### Multi compose project